-46% of the companies claim that they are not prepared to use the system and only 29% declare to be totally prepared in using this new and improved system.
+46% of the companies claim they are not prepared to use the system, and only 29% declare to be totally prepared to use this new and improved system.

-(5) Leading the innovation process government vs private sector and timely response of online services
+5. Leading the innovation process government vs private sector and timely response of online services

-Analysis of respondents' data show that the private sector is convinced to be more innovative than the public sector.
-Business acknowledges the role of the public institutions in setting up systems and provide integration with e-Albania platform, but raise concern that there is still no national standard for developing inter-systems integration, thus data take days or even weeks to be synchronized between them, resulting in system's lack of quality and efficiency.
+Analysis of respondents' data shows that the private sector is convinced to be more innovative than the public sector.
+Business acknowledges the role of the public institutions in setting up systems and provide integration with the e-Albania platform, but raise concern that there is still no national standard for developing inter-systems integration; thus, data take days or even weeks to be synchronised between them, resulting in system's lack of quality and efficiency.